mstasak/PATinyBasicNet/README.md

 (likely)
 - long variable names
 - while loops
+- if-else statement, or maybe something more normal like if cond then ... elseif cond2 then ... else ... endif?
+- thunderstrike audio effect whenever a GOTO is executed. (just kidding!)

 (possible)
 - String, Int32, and Double data types (maybe bool, byte, int64 as well)